 Heroin and Cocaine (“Speedball”)

-In examining the neurobiological effects of concurrent cocaine and heroin use, researchers have discovered that both substances have an impact on dopaminergic brain processes, making the combined effect more addictive than if using each drug separately (Leri, Bruneau, & Stewart, 2003).
+In examining the neurobiological effects of concurrent cocaine and heroin use, researchers have discovered that both substances have an impact on dopaminergic brain processes—making the combined effect more addictive than that of using each drug separately (Leri, Bruneau, & Stewart, 2003).

-The rewarding euphoric state associated with cocaine use results, in part, by the stimulant drug blocking the reabsorption of extra dopamine from the synaptic space — allowing it to remain active there longer.
+The rewarding euphoric state associated with cocaine use results, in part, from the stimulant drug blocking the reabsorption of extra dopamine from the synaptic space—allowing it to remain active there longer.
 Levels of another neurotransmitter, norepinephrine, also increase after cocaine use, causing increased alertness and arousal.
 This effect actually works against the effects of heroin, which depresses the central nervous system.